Molkobain/itop-datacenter-view/README.md

 You have some custom classes _(not derivating from DatacenterDevice)_ that you would like to use in racks and enclosures?
 No problem!
 Just register them in the `custom_device_classes` config. parameter, make sure they have the required attributes _(see documentation)_ and they will automatically appear. 👌

 #### Misc. options
-* Us order: Reserve Us order per rack / enclosure to fit your set-up
+* Us order: Reverse Us order per rack / enclosure to fit your set-up
 * Enclosure layout: Either display enclosure's elements or just the number of elements in it

 ## Online demo